-• If you wish to comment on an agenda item please email your name, affiliation, and the agenda item to nhenson@mdta.state.md.us no later than 5:00 p.m. on Tuesday, November 15.
-You MUST pre-register and attend the meeting in person in order to comment.
-Once pre-registered, all pertinent information will be emailed to you.
+NOTE: This is an Open Meeting being conducted via livestreaming.
+The public is welcomed to watch the meeting at the link listed above.
+If you wish to comment on an agenda item please email your name, affiliation, and agenda item to cdickinson@mdta.state.md.us no later than 5 pm on Tuesday, November 8, 2022.
+You MUST pre-register in order to comment.
+Once you have pre-registered you will receive an email with all pertinent information.